 - Renewing infrastructure assets that has reached the end of its useful life.

 - Reducing water losses through burst pipes.

 - Saving scarce resources water and money.

 - Improving reliability of the network and standard of service.

 - Reducing maintenance costs.

-- To improve revenue collection.
+To improve revenue collection.

-- Upgrading the network while replacing to address growth.